The global goals for sustainable development

 1992: The Rio Conference

-In the course of this conference, the concept of sustainable development was defined as an international model in order to create important conditions for a good life for all through economic efficiency, social justice and the preservation of natural living conditions.
+In the course of this conference, the concept of sustainable development was defined as an international mission statement to create economic conditions for a good life for all through economic efficiency, social justice and the preservation of natural living conditions.

 2000: The Millennium Development Goals

-In the year 2000, eight Millennium Development Goals (MDGs) were adopted by 2015 at the UN Millennium Summit.
+In 2000, at the UN Millennium Summit, eight Millennium Development Goals (MDGs) were adopted to achieve until 2015.
 Seven of these goals in relation to

 - the fight against extreme poverty and hunger,